 Aberystwyth and Bangor Universities have joined forces to provide Initial Teacher Education for North and Mid-Wales.
 The North and Mid-Wales Centre of Teacher Education, one of three national centres, trains primary and secondary teachers.

 The centre is managed jointly by both institutions and works with primary and secondary schools across the regions.
 This collaboration is set in the context of a wider strategic partnership between Aberystwyth and Bangor Universities regarding research and enterprise.

 PGCE Course Overview

-The PGCE Primary programme has been designed to provide trainees with a variety of challenging experiences with a continuum of university and school work, in order to prepare trainees to become primary teachers and to enable them to meet the standards for Qualified Teacher Status.
-Trainees can opt to follow either the Foundation Phase or Key Stage 2.
+The PGCE Primary Education programme has been designed to provide trainees with a variety of challenging experiences with a continuum of university and school work, in order to prepare trainees to become primary teachers and to enable them to meet the standards for Qualified Teacher Status (QTS).
+Trainees will experience both key stages but opt to specialise in either the Foundation Phase or Key Stage 2.

 Course content is for guidance purposes only and may be subject to change.

 The university based sessions include either experience in the Areas of Learning outlined in the Foundation Phase or the subjects outlined in the National Curriculum orders.
 The English medium trainees learn about Everyday Welsh as part of the programme to enable them to develop their understanding of how it is applied in primary schools in Wales.